What to do on Gili Air and the Gili Islands

 There’s also a bathroom attached at the back.
 It’s tiled.
 Mostly.
 It’s roofed.
 Mainly.
 There’s a shower head that comes to shoulder height on a 160cm person.
 There’s an icky square tub in the corner.
 And a sink, with a waste pipe that’s not connected.
 Bonus!
 You get your feet washed while cleaning your hands!

 We book for one night (our time here equates to US$17.52 a night for the hut) and make the decision the next day to stay two more.
-At which point the electricity for the island fails.
+At this point the electricity for the island fails.

 Surely our research, however, minimal would have indicated that we should have picked somewhere with a generator.
 Nope.
 So instead of quickly getting a shower, we amble off for the provided breakfast, assuming the electric will be back on soon.